ga-wdi-boston-attic/rails-api-bdd-iteration/README.md

 ## Code-along: `validates_associated` on Article Model

 Rails' `validates_associated` helper ensures that associations with validations are also checked upon save.
+Let's test for this and let the tests guide us towards its implementation.

 Note: do **not** apply `validates_associated` to both the Article and Comment models.
 They will call themselves in an infinite loop.